ArianeMora/enzyme-tk/README.md

 Enzyme-tk is a collection of tools for enzyme engineering, setup as interoperable modules that act on dataframes.
 These modules are designed to be imported into pipelines for specific function.
 For this reason, `steps` as each module is called (e.g. finding similar proteins with `BLAST` would be considered a step) are designed to be as light as possible.
 An example of a pipeline is the [annotate-e](https://github.com/ArianeMora/annotate-e)  ` pipeline, this acts to annotate a fasta with an ensemble of methods (each is designated as an Enzyme-tk step).

+**If you have any issues installing, let me know - this has been tested only on Linux/Ubuntu.
+Please post an issue!**

 ## Installation

 ## Install base package to import modules